Ada-Developers-Academy/core-unit-1/intro-to-git/collaborating.md

 ### !callout-secondary

 ## Example: The Hike Planner Team
-Nakita and Raul both pushed commits yesterday.
+Nakita and Raul both contributed new commits to the remote repo yesterday.
 Frida knows that there are new commits on the `origin` repo, and her local machine doesn't have those commits in her Git history.
 She should either run `$ git fetch` then `$ git merge`, or run `$ git pull`.

 ### !end-callout